Helping-Hand-LLC/staft/README.md

   - _Example Response:_
   - _Possible Errors:_
-    - workerEmail is required and must be valid
-    - access is required and must be either 'admin', 'manager', or 'worker'
     - org_id is not valid mongoose ObjectId
     - organization does not exist
     - worker does not have admin level access